2009 Atlanta Falcons season: Week 3: at New England Patriots

 Coming off a successful two-game home stand, the Falcons flew to Gillette Stadium for a Week 3 inter-conference battle with the New England Patriots.
 Atlanta led early with a 26-yard field goal from Jason Elam, but the Patriots tied the game with a 21-yard field goal from kicker Stephen Gostkowski.
 New England took the lead in the second quarter with running back Fred Taylor's 8-yard touchdown run, yet the Falcons answered with running back Michael Turner's 2-yard touchdown run.
 New England closed out the half with Gostkowski's 33-yard field goal.

 The entire second half was completely dominated by the Patriots.
 Gostkowski nailed a 22-yard field goal in the third quarter and a 33-yard field goal in the fourth quarter, while quarterback Tom Brady closed out the game with a 36-yard touchdown pass to tight end Chris Baker.

-With the loss, the Falcons went into their bye week at 2–1.
+With their third loss to New England since 2001, the Falcons went into their bye week at 2–1.